bootlin/custom_tests_tool/README.md

     'tests': [ # A list of tests to run.
         {
-            'name': 'boot', # Name matching a file in the script folder of the test suite 'defconfigs': ['multi_v7_defconfig'], # You can override the defconfigs to use, but it's not mandatory 'template': 'generic_simple_job.jinja', # You can also override the template.
+            'name': 'boot', # Name matching a file in the script folder of the test suite 'configs': [
+                'next/master/multi_v7_defconfig',
+                ], # You can override the configs to use, but it's not mandatory.
+            'template': 'generic_simple_job.jinja', # You can also override the template.
                                                     # If not, default is generic_simple_job.jinja
             },